cncf/tag-security/assessments/guide/security-reviewer.md

 The lead security reviewer has the responsibility of ensuring a balanced review, and as part of that before kicking off the assessment must:
 * Check that all reviewers have conflict-of-interest declarations,
-* make their declaration of any potential conflict-of-interest (or lack thereof)
+* Provide their own declaration of any potential conflict-of-interest (or lack thereof),
-* ask clarifying questions, if needed
+* Ask clarifying questions, if needed
-* assert that:
+* Assert that:
-  1. they have reviewed all conflict-of-interest declarations;
+  1. They have reviewed all conflict-of-interest declarations from the reviewers;
-  2. there are no hard-conflicts;
+  2. There are no hard-conflicts present without a waiver;
-  3. they believe that the review team is able to provide a balanced and fair assessment
+  3. They believe that the review team is able to provide a balanced and fair assessment

 Update the above assertion if a new conflict-of-interest becomes known during the course of the assessment.